NORMA GREGORY (MA, BA, PGCE, PG Cert.)

 • UCL Institute of Education, University of London MA degree in Effective Learning / Pedagogy, 2001-2005

-• St Mary’s University, Twickenham London BA Hons. degree in English Literature/Language with Theology & Religious Studies, 1996-1999
+• St Mary’s University, Twickenham London BA Hons. degree in English Literature/Language with Theology & Religious Studies, 1996-1999, Grade 2:1

 • Liverpool John Moores University Post.
 Grad Certificate in Learning Mentoring, distance learning, 2004 Distinction.